Too often misunderstood, digestive enzymes have such an important role in sustaining life that I thought I should clarify a couple of myths.

 It has been shown that if you have a diet low in food enzymes or if you have had stomach bugs or irritations that have caused diarrhea then you could become deficient in enzymes.
 (1)

-Diets high in supermarket foods, or foods that have been processed in factories and no longer have living energy, have a decreased enzyme content.
-The food processing industry alters food in such as way that it becomes less digestible and also reduces the bio-availability of nutrients.
+Diets high in supermarket foods, or foods that have been processed in factories and no longer have living energy, have decreased enzyme content.
+The food processing industry alters food in such a way that it becomes less digestible and also reduces the bio-availability of nutrients.
 Over time your body can become depleted in its own ability to produce enough digestive enzymes to process this type of food.
 (5)

-Food enzymes, can be found in raw foods like fresh fruits and vegetables when ingested as part of the diet.
+Food enzymes can be found in raw foods like fresh fruits and vegetables when ingested as part of the diet.
 The ability of plant enzymes to assist in digestion is destroyed when foods are cooked, pasteurized or heat-processed as the heat changes the natural structure of plant enzymes and ruins their catalytic ability.

-Our digestive system is heavily dependent on enzymes and the over consumption of processed food can be responsible for enzyme deficiency.
+Our digestive system is heavily dependent on enzymes and the over-consumption of processed food can be responsible for enzyme deficiency.

-Papain and bromelain are the respective names for the protein digesting enzymes found in fruits.
+Papain and bromelain are the respective names for the protein-digesting enzymes found in fruits.
 These enzymes are included in the Herbal DETOX and BodiTune DETOX ‘n SLIM products to assist in the digestive process.

 By improving digestion and absorption of nutrients during a colon cleansing program the healing power of the body is greatly enhanced.
 Along with the focus on more fruits and vegetables and particularly raw food, the benefits can be astounding.